eyabdel/projet-c/README.txt

 Instructions for use:

 To launch it you have to open your terminal and place yourself at the place of the file.
-Then you have to do this command "make".
+Then you have to do the command "make".
-Then the title of the game is displayed and you choose level 1, 2 or 3:
+Then the title of the game is displayed and you enter your name.
+After, you choose level 1, 2 or 3:
 Level 1: unlimited time
 Level 2: 15 seconds to play a piece
 Level 3: 10 seconds to play a piece